awsdocs/aws-app-runner-developer-guide/doc_source/service-source-code-python.md

 ### Extended Python configuration file<a name="service-source-code-python.examples.extended"></a>

-This example shows the use of all configuration keys with the Python managed runtime\.
+This example shows the use of all configuration keys with a Python managed runtime\.

 **Example apprunner\.yaml**